This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

 Move the mouse to the FFT graph, right-click and select Add marker - Harmonic marker to add such a marker type.

 We set the First harmonic position at 21.97 Hz.

 If we set the Harmonic count to 3, we will see lines at 21.77 Hz, 43.54 Hz (2 x 21.77 Hz), and at 65.31 Hz (3 x 21.77 Hz).
 And the theoretical harmonics also nicely match our measurement results - the first three harmonics are nicely seen.

 You can also pick and drag the fundamental frequency through the FFT spectrum.
 Harmonics will automatically follow.

-Damping markers are best to use in modal testing when we want to find out how our transfer curve is damped.
-We select it when we are interested in the quality factor, damping ration or attenuation rate of a selected peak.
+Damping markers are best to use in Modal testing when we want to find out how our transfer curve is damped.
+We select it when we are interested in the quality factor, damping ratio, or attenuation rate of a selected peak.

 When selecting the damping marker the following setup appears: